oracle-quickstart/oci-hpc/documentation/Prerequisites.md

 ## Supported operating systems

 This stack supports several operating systems and operating system combinations listed below.
 We can't guarantee any other combination.
+Although, Ubuntu versions or OL versions usually works fine.
+Mixing Ubuntu with OL is not supported.

 |  Management nodes  |   Compute nodes   |
 |--------------------|-------------------|